chebfun/chebsite/docs/functions/chebgui/solveGUI.md

 ---
-title: """solveGUI"""
+title: "solveGUI"
 layout: function-reference-item
-class_name: """chebgui"""
+class_name: "chebgui"
-function_name: """solveGUI"""
+function_name: "solveGUI"
-snippet: """Called when a user hits the solve button of the Chebfun GUI."""
+snippet: "Called when a user hits the solve button of the Chebfun GUI."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SOLVEGUI    Called when a user hits the solve button of the Chebfun GUI.
+<pre class="help-text"> SOLVEGUI    Called when a user hits the solve button of the Chebfun GUI.

   Calling sequence: